Crossminton: Court

 The court consists of two squares of 5.50 m (18 ft) length.
 They are fixed opposite to each other at a distance of 12.8 m (42 ft).

 Equipment

 Both of the players need a racket.
 The rackets are similar to the ones used in squash but are specially produced for Crossminton.
 They are 58–60 cm long, and the material and the strings are different.
-The ball is called a speeder and is heavier than a conventional badminton shuttlecock, meaning it can be used up to wind force 4.
+The shuttlecock is called a speeder and is heavier than a conventional badminton shuttlecock, meaning it can be used up to wind force 4.

 Rules

 The field consists of two squares measuring 5.5 meters (18 ft) on each side.
 The distance between the squares is 12.8 meters (42 ft).
 Crossminton can be played on half of a tennis court which can easily be modified with elastic lines.
 Match Speeders are used for normal games.
 Children and adolescents (U12) play with fun speeders on a smaller court (4x4 m) over a smaller distance (9 meters).

 The aim of the game is to reach the square of the opposite player with the speeder.
 If the speeder falls outside the opposite square, the other side gains a point.
 Both players are allowed to step out of, or anywhere inside their square during play.

 The game ends when one player has at least 16 points and has at least 2 points advantage over their opponent.
 Every time a set/round finishes, the players switch sides.